A lot or a little?

 What parents need to know

-Parents need to know that Overwatch is an online multiplayer team-based first-person shooter.
-Two teams of six players fight against each other in a number of game types; while kids can play with people they know, it's also possible for them to play with strangers -- that, plus the unmoderated chat (which means all bets are off in terms of what kids can hear), is the main reason for our 13+ age rating.
+Parents need to know that Overwatch is an online multiplayer team-based first-person shooter for the PlayStation 4, Xbox One, Nintendo Switch, and Windows PCs.
+Two teams of six players fight against each other in a number of game types; while kids can play with people they know, it's also possible for them to play with strangers, and can be exposed to inappropriate content because of the unmoderated play.
 Characters fight with a variety of weapons, ranging from more realistic handguns and melee weapons to over-the-top futuristic weapons.
 Although the violence is a big part of the relatively nonstop action, there's very little in the way of blood.
 The basics are easy to learn, though the game's large roster of unique characters and abilities adds an extra layer of complexity to the experience.
 While there's no profanity in the actual game, the online matches could expose players to offensive language from other players.
 Finally, with Overwatch launching as a brand-new franchise from Blizzard, there's no shortage of tie-in merchandise available, including toys, clothes, books, and more.
 Some female characters wear revealing outfits, while one character is regularly shown smoking a cigar.

 - Parents say